-- Administration and Finance Assistant Susanna Burmeister administers the country expert data collection, conducts financial administration, and organizes conferences and the visiting scholar program. - Data Analyst and Program Coordinator Lisa Gastaldi is partly responsible for the overall coordination of data collection including the reference materials, and for front-end web development. - Data Collection Coordinator Ana Good God primarily supports in planning, coordination and execution of the project of collecting A and A data, as well as other supportive tasks. - Data Collection Coordinator Sandra Grahn is mainly responsible for the yearly project of collecting A and A data, including planning, coordination, execution, and quality control. - Data Scientist and Data Manager Melina Liethmann supports the Demscore team with data work, outreach, coordination, administration and other tasks as needed. - Program Manager Natalia Natsika is primarily responsible for the administration and management of expert coded data at the Institute, as well as other administrative support. - Executive Officer and Director of Grants Josefine Pernes coordinates all activities at the V-Dem Institute.
-She also has responsibility for the strategic, operational and financial planning at the Institute. - Data Scientist and Data Manager Oskar Rydén is responsible for processing of the collected V-Dem data, including maintenance and development of data pipelines, and construction of the V-Dem dataset. - Research Software Engineer Johannes von Römer is in charge of the processing of the data, developing and running the Measurement Model, and compiling the dataset at the institute. - Program Manager Maria Verkhovtseva is mainly involved with the coordination, development, and execution of the annual country expert data collection cycle.
+- Administration and Finance Assistant Susanna Burmeister administers the country expert data collection, conducts financial administration, and organizes conferences and the visiting scholar program. - Data Manager and Data Engineer Linnea Fox is responsible for maintaining and developing the V-Dem infrastructures, and the construction of the annual V-Dem dataset. - Data Analyst and Program Coordinator Lisa Gastaldi is Program Manager for Demscore, and partly responsible for the overall coordination of data collection, for front-end web development, and is involved in various research projects and policy outreach activities. - Data Team Assistant Cecilia Borella supports the planning, coordination and execution of the project of collecting A and A data, as well as other tasks. - Data Collection Coordinator Ana Good God is primarily responsible for the planning, coordination and execution of the project of collecting A and A data, as well as other tasks. - Data Collection Coordinator Sandra Grahn (on leave AY 2023/24) is mainly responsible for the yearly project of collecting A and A data, including planning, coordination, execution, and quality control. - Communications Officer Sara Haug Andersson manages V-Dem's outreach, including the website, social media, newsletters, press, conferences, and other events. - Data Scientist and Data Manager Melina Liethmann is responsible for data work related to Demscore.
+Among other things, the data harmonization, processing, and developing the Demscore data pipeline. - Program Manager Natalia Natsika is co-responsible for the administration and management of expert coded data at the Institute, as well as other administrative support. - Research and Policy Analyst Evie Papada. - Executive Officer and Director of Grants Josefine Pernes (on leave AY 2023/24) coordinates all activities at the V-Dem Institute.
+She also has responsibility for the strategic, operational and financial planning at the Institute. - Data Scientist and Data Manager Oskar Rydén is responsible for processing of the collected V-Dem data, including maintenance and development of data pipelines, and construction of the V-Dem dataset. - Program Manager Maria Verkhovtseva is co-responsible for the coordination, development, and execution of the annual country expert data collection cycle.